spacetx/starfish/docs/source/getting_started/loading_data/index.rst

     In[13]: starfish.display(image)
     Out[13]: <napari.components._viewer.model.Viewer at 0x15f7b44e0>

+Typing the above code should display an image viewer that looks something like this:,

+#TODO ambrosejcarr annotate an image of the napari viewer.

-Typing the above code should display an image viewer that looks something like this, which enables the user to scroll through the rounds and channels and change the minimum and maximum values on the colormap to visually filter the image by intensity.
+This viewer enables the user to scroll through the rounds and channels and change the minimum and maximum values on the colormap to visually filter the image by intensity.
 Later sections that deal with spot finding will demonstrate how :py:func:`starfish.display` can be used to visually inspect and refine the results of spot calling.